A Cruise on the Oasis of the Seas

 - St. Maarten: Some of us went to the Flying Dutchman zipline and ate lunch after that at Karakter beach.
 We took a taxi and the driver gave us his card so we could call when we needed him.
 Other members of our party went to a beach and fell in love with St. Maarten.
 They want to go back one day.
 You can find our zipline video near the bottom of this page.

-As you can see in the above images, a number of cardio machines.
-A decent stretching area, a small free weight area and lots of weight machines.
+As you can see in the above images, they offer a number of cardio machines, a decent stretching area, a small free weight area and lots of weight machines.
 I would have preferred a larger free weight area but overall we were able to get in good workouts.

 As we stated earlier in this post, you had to be careful about the "gym arrival time" or you could bump into a lot of other gym enthusiasts.
 Our basic plan was to get there as close to 6AM as possible.Note: With all of the good food on this ship, most people are going to need to burn off some of those calories and the Fitness Center is a good place to get it done!